 Review by Emily Smith

-In the past few years, some excellent R&B has hit the charts and captivated the music scene.
-One artist that has recently seen overwhelming success is London singer/songwriter Ella Mai.
-With her 2017 single “Boo’d Up” which peaked at number 5 on the Billboard Hot 100 and a music video that currently has over 175 million views, the song has clearly received some attention from fans and other major music acts.
+In the past few years, some excellent R&B have hit the charts and captivated the music scene.
+One artist that has recently seen overwhelming success is London singer-songwriter Ella Mai.
+With her 2017 single “Boo’d Up” peaking at number 5 on the Billboard Hot 100 and a music video that currently has over 175 million views, Ella Mai’s latest single “Trip” will clearly gain attention from fans and major music acts.

 “Boo’d Up” leans more in the mainstream pop direction, though some smatterings of that classic R&B sound still pervades the track.
 In her latest track “Trip,” however, Mai incorporates that classic sound far more effectively.
 The track features a classy piano laid over an R&B style beat that comes in around the chorus, which sounds like it could be taken out of the catalogue of 90s/early 2000’s R&B hits, though it doesn’t sound dated in the slightest.

 The piano has a certain elegance to it that shines through the song.
 In the beginning, the piano helps to paint a picture of vulnerability that Mai is trying to portray in the song.
 In her first verse, “I put my feelings on safety/ So I don’t go shootin’ where your heart be/ ‘Cause you take the bullet tryna save me/ Then I’m left to deal with making you bleed,” she immediately lays out her fears about opening up to her love interest at the risk of hurting him somehow.